Table of Contents

 Shih Tzus are particularly fond of children.
 The average lifespan is 10 to 18 years.

-Bred to be a companion, Shih Tzus don’t require a lot of exercises.
+Bred to be a companion, Shih Tzus don’t require a lot of exercise.
 Short walks and playtime inside are enough to keep this dog healthy.

 16. Siberian Husky